Fraud, Waste and Abuse

 • You can enhance your ability to identify billing errors by diligently familiarizing yourself with your plan benefits and anticipated costs for services.

-• Be cautious when using websites – do not enter personal information such as Social Security number, Medicare number, credit card number, etc., unless you are sure it’s secure.
+• Be cautious when using websites.
+Don't enter personal information such as Social Security number, Medicare number, credit card number, etc., unless you're sure it’s secure.

 • Review your Explanation of Benefits (EOB) when you receive it in the mail.
 Check to be sure you received the services listed.
 Are the dates correct?
 Are there charges that seem wrong to you?

-• Call our toll-free Compliance & Ethics Hotline at 1-800-450-0068 (TTY: 711).
+• Call our toll-free Compliance & Ethics Hotline at 1-800-450-0068.
 This number is available 24 hours a day seven days a week.
 You may leave your name and telephone number or choose to remain anonymous.
+The Hotline is managed by an outside vendor.

-• DO NOT provide your Medicare or other personal information to unknown individuals who request it (unexpectedly in person or via phone call) for prescription drug services or durable medical equipment.
+• DO NOT provide your Medicare or other personal information to unknown individuals who request it (unexpectedly in person, by phone or email) for prescription drug services or durable medical equipment.

 • Be wary of any unsolicited phone calls and/or offers for prescription drugs (including any “free” offers).